rycus86/blog-content/posts/014_Podlike.md

 > In my opinion, the barrier of entry for Swarm is much lower, than it is with k8s.

 This is not to say it's not worth investing into Kubernetes, it is, definitely.
 I'm only suggesting, going through the Docker to Compose to Swarm route is more straightforward, than jumping onto Kubernetes.
-Check out this excellent thread from [Joe Beda](TODO Twitter profile link):
+Check out this excellent thread from [Joe Beda](https://twitter.com/jbeda):

-> TODO insert Twitter card
+<blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">I made the mistake of reading the comments on HN around Kubernetes and there is a common thread around Kubernetes being too complex.
+This is something that I&#39;ve been thinking quite a bit about for quite a long time. /1</p>&mdash; Joe Beda (@jbeda) <a href="https://twitter.com/jbeda/status/993978918196531200?ref_src=twsrc%5Etfw">8 May 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Now, that the motivation for this application is introduced, let's talk about what it is *so far*!